-DAA2110 Animal Anatomy (5 credits) Prerequisite(s): DAA1150
+DAA2110 Animal Anatomy (5 credits)

 This module introduces the major skeletal and muscular structures of animals.
 Topics include terminology, structural arrangement, and kinetic function.
 The module also considers standard locomotion cycles and the relationship between humans and various animals.
 This module gives special emphasis to adapting this knowledge to the needs of artists and animators.